dcc-ca-2018/wordpress-ca/_pages/terms-and-conditions.md

 We reserve the right to disqualify commissions earned through fraudulent, illegal, or overly aggressive, questionable sales or marketing methods.

-Payments only begin once you've earned more than <strong>$20</strong> in affiliate income.
-If your affiliate account never crosses the <strong>$20</strong> threshold, your commissions will not be realized or paid.
-We are only responsible for paying accounts that have crossed the <strong>$20</strong> threshold.
+Payments only begin once you've earned more than <strong>$</strong> in affiliate income.
+If your affiliate account never crosses the <strong>$</strong> threshold, your commissions will not be realized or paid.
+We are only responsible for paying accounts that have crossed the <strong>$</strong> threshold.

-<h2>Identifying yourself as a My Blog Affiliate</h2>
+<h2>Identifying yourself as a CraveBusters Affiliate</h2>

 You may not issue any press release with respect to this Agreement or your participation in the Program; such action may result in your termination from the Program.
-In addition, you may not in any manner misrepresent or embellish the relationship between us and you, say you develop our products, say you are part of <strong>My Blog</strong> or express or imply any relationship or affiliation between us and you or any other person or entity except as expressly permitted by this Agreement (including by expressing or implying that we support, sponsor, endorse, or contribute money to any charity or other cause).
+In addition, you may not in any manner misrepresent or embellish the relationship between us and you, say you develop our products, say you are part of <strong>CraveBusters</strong> or express or imply any relationship or affiliation between us and you or any other person or entity except as expressly permitted by this Agreement (including by expressing or implying that we support, sponsor, endorse, or contribute money to any charity or other cause).

 You may not purchase products through your affiliate links for your own use.
 Such purchases may result (in our sole discretion) in the withholding of referral fees and/or the termination of this Agreement.

 <h2>Payment schedule</h2>
-As long as your current affiliate earning are over <strong>$20</strong>, you'll be paid each month.
-If you haven't earned <strong>$20</strong> since your last payment, we'll pay you the following monht after you've crossed the threshold.
+As long as your current affiliate earning are over <strong>$</strong>, you'll be paid each month.
+If you haven't earned <strong>$</strong> since your last payment, we'll pay you the following monht after you've crossed the threshold.

 <h2>Customer definition</h2>
 Customers who buy products through this Program will be deemed to be our customers.
 Accordingly, all of our rules, policies, and operating procedures concerning customer orders, customer service, and product sales will apply to those customers.
 We may change our policies and operating procedures at any time.
 For example, we will determine the prices to be charged for products sold under this Program in accordance with our own pricing policies.
 Product prices and availability may vary from time to time.
 Because price changes may affect Products that you have listed on your site, you should not display product prices on your site.
 We will use commercially reasonable efforts to present accurate information, but we cannot guarantee the availability or price of any particular product.